San Francisco Women Artists: Society of San Francisco Women Artists

 The organization was active until its San Francisco headquarters was destroyed during the 1906 earthquake.
 After the earthquake, the group began to exhibit men's work regularly, and in 1915 it merged with the San Francisco Art Association to create a coed organization.
 This merger did not last long, and by 1925, the women of the Society had branched off and formed the Society of San Francisco Women Artists (SSFWA).
 SSFWA held its first solo exhibit in 1926, and its meetings were held at the San Francisco Museum of Modern Art, which was at that time located on Van Ness Avenue.

 In 1931, the SSFWA sponsored the first decorative native arts exhibit at the De Young Museum.
-In 1932 the SSFWA exhibited Frida Kahlo's "Frida and Diego Rivera" at its 6th Annual Exhibition.
+During the same year, the SSFWA held its 6th Annual exhibition at the Legion of Honor which included Frida Kahlo's double portrait "Frida and Diego Rivera".
 This exhibit marked the first public showing of Kahlo's work.
-In 1939, it contributed to the 1939 Golden Gate International Exposition with murals, artists, and landscape architects.
+In 1939, SSFWA contributed to the 1939 Golden Gate International Exposition with murals, artists, and landscape architects.
 During World War II, the SSFWA partnered with the Red Cross to help rehabilitate servicemen in local hospitals.